QuynhAnh04/QuynhAnh04/README.md

 # 💫 About Me:
-💼 Studying at University of Information and Technology<br>✨ I aspire to be a Web Developer<br>🔭 Planning on my first project<br>🌟 Having interest in building a smart city<br>🎇 Looking for a job
+💼 Studying at University of Information and Technology<br>✨ I aspire to be a Web Developer<br>🔭 Planning on my first project<br>🌟 Having interested in building a smart city<br>🎇 Looking for a job

 ## 🌐 Socials: